 There were arrangements in place to deal with foreseeable emergencies.
-We found the practice had been assessed for risk of fire.
-A fire marshal had been appointed, fire safety signs were clearly displayed, fire extinguishers had been recently serviced and staff demonstrated to us how to respond in the event of a fire.
-The practice had recently carried out a fire evacuation drill in December 2015 to assess staff response.
-They had reflected on the scenario to identify actions for improvement.
+We found the practice had been assessed for risk of fire in April 2016.
+Fire safety signs were clearly displayed and fire extinguishers had been recently serviced.
+Staff had received fire safety training in October 2015 and demonstrated that they knew how to respond in the event of a fire.

 The practice had a health and safety risk management process in place which enabled them to assess, mitigate and monitor risks to patients, staff and visitors to the practice.
 There was a business continuity plan in place.

 There were effective arrangements in place to meet the Control of Substances Hazardous to Health 2002 (COSHH) regulations.
-We looked at the COSHH file and found this to be comprehensive where risks (to patients, staff and visitors) associated with substances hazardous to health had been identified and actions taken to minimise them.
-The file was regularly updated when new materials or chemicals where introduced to the practice.
+We looked at the COSHH file and found that some risks (to patients, staff and visitors) associated with substances hazardous to health had been identified and actions taken to minimise them.
+However, the file was not comprehensive or regularly updated when new materials or chemicals where introduced to the practice.
+We discussed this with the practice management team who agreed to address this.